Tech Layoffs AI 2026

 AI‑Washing and Honest Assessments

 Not every layoff tagged "AI" is actually about AI.
-Venture capitalist Marc Andreessen told The Guardian that large tech companies were culling workers because they were overstaffed, and "now they all have the silver‑bullet excuse: ah, it's AI."
-Yale Budget Lab's Ryan Nunn noted: "We really don't see anything differentially happening with the AI‑exposed labor market."
+Venture capitalist Marc Andreessen told 10 that large tech companies were culling workers because they were overstaffed, and "now they all have the silver‑bullet excuse: ah, it's AI."
+Yale Budget Lab's Ryan Nunn told:10 "We really don't see anything differentially happening with the AI‑exposed labor market."

 But the trend is real enough.
-Mustafa Suleyman, Microsoft's AI chief, said in February 2026 that AI will replace "most white‑collar work within 12–18 months," per The Guardian.
-Microsoft CEO Satya Nadella said AI handles as much as 30% of Microsoft's coding work.
+Mustafa Suleyman, Microsoft's AI chief, said in February 2026 that AI will replace "most white‑collar work within 12–18 months," per.10 Microsoft CEO Satya Nadella said AI handles as much as 30% of Microsoft's coding work, as The Register reported.
 Wedbush analyst Dan Ives described Meta using AI tools to "automate tasks that once required large teams," as ABC News reported.

-The honest read from Wharton's Ethan Mollick: "The maximum hype you have right now, which is that AI is replacing people, is not true.
+The honest read from Wharton's Ethan Mollick, writing in The Economist: "The maximum hype you have right now, which is that AI is replacing people, is not true.
 But it's also not true that AI will never threaten jobs.
 It's going to be complicated."

 What Builders Should Watch